denisenepraunig/nes-development/README.md

 However there is hope :-D!
 I guess since 2021 [FCEUX](http://fceux.com/web/home.html) also has a debugger for the Mac!!
 You can also install it via [brew](https://formulae.brew.sh/formula/fceux).

+## Nesmaker
+If you are using a Windows machine you could have a look into the [nesmaker](https://www.thenew8bitheroes.com).
+They have a very active Facebook group and have competitions every year.
+I didn't try to run it on a Mac via Parallels or so.
+I have a Windows laptop but didn't really have the time for trying it out.

 # Pixel Art
 ## Pixel Logic
 There are a lot of great pixel art tutorials and videos out there but I didn't find any comprehensive book which you can use as a reference until I found the [Pixel Logic](https://pixellogicbook.com/) book.
 It is worth every cent and I can highly recommend it.

+## NES Pixel art
+[Nesrocks.com](https://nesrocks.com/blog/nes-graphics/) has a really nice overview about the graphic limitations of the NES.